r-dev95/customtkinter-draggable-demo/README.md

 ### Build virtual environment

-It is assumed that `uv` is installed.
+You need to install `uv`.

-If you don't have a Python development environment yet, click [here](https://github.com/r-dev95/env-python).
+If you don't have a python development environment yet, see [here](https://github.com/r-dev95/env-python).

 ```bash
 cd customtkinter-draggable-demo/